fletcher/MultiMarkdown-6/README.md

 # License #

-The `new-project` project is released under the MIT License.
+The `c-template` project is released under the MIT License.

 GLibFacade.c and GLibFacade.h are from the MultiMarkdown v4 project: